 Tech 21 is featured in My New Microphone’s Top 11 Best Direct Inject Audio Box Brands On The Market.

 To wrap things up, let’s talk about the awesome bass EQ pedal known as the Aguilar Tone Hammer Bass (link to check the price on Amazon).

 This semi-parametric EQ pedal is a little less telling.
 It has low and high-shelf adjustments labelled as bass and treble, respectively.
 It also has a single sweepable fixed-Q mid-frequency control with cutting and boosting capabilities.

 The Aguilar Tone Hammer is featured in My New Microphone’s Top 12 Best EQ Pedals For Guitar & Bass.

-Of the EQ types we’ve discuss, the 3 that make the cut for dedicated EQ pedals are:
+Of the EQ types we’ve discussed, the 3 that make the cut for dedicated EQ pedals are:

 Of the specific filters (I’ll use the term broadly), we’ll find the following in dedicated EQ pedals:

 That being said, we will find the other types of filters in some other pedals.
-Let’s not move onto those kinds of pedals!
+Let’s now move on to those kinds of pedals!

 Effects Pedals With EQ Circuits